monkphin/HobbySub/README.md

  - Creating the Procfile can be done either manually, by creating the Procfile itself and then editing its contents in a text editor or IDE or via CLI.
  - To create via CLI simply issue the below command, assuming your flask app is launched from run.py, otherwise, this will need to be changed to whatever this file is called, e.g. app.py.
   '''
-  echo web: python app.py > Procfile
+  echo web: python manage.py runserver > Procfile
   '''

  - To deploy your code on Heroku, you can either use the Heroku terminal, or alternatively configure the app on Heroku to auto deploy whenever you push a commit to github.